35percent/11tystarter/src/posts/elephant-traders-evicted-from-relocation-space.md

 *'Southwark Council owes it to the traders they are in the process of displacing to support them in finding alternative affordable retail space in the area.'*

-### *What we say*
+### What we say...not the first evictions

-The lose of these traders mark a failure of Southwark Council's relocation policy for small businesses displaced by development and regeneration[^x].
+The Elephant Arcade evictions follow [evictions of four traders from Elephant Square](https://www.35percent.org/posts/2021-11-20-elephant-traders-without-new-premises-one-year-after-shopping-centre-closes/), another relocation site, just over a year ago.
+Both sets of traders cite the same reasons for their struggles - low-footfall, difficult-to-find premises, lack of good signage.
+The lose of all these traders mark a failure of Southwark Council's relocation policy for small businesses displaced by development and regeneration[^1].

 Anyone familiar with the Elephant will know that the bottom of Perronet House was far from an ideal relocation site and that it was always going to be difficult for shops to attract custom, when they are tucked away out of sight of passing pedestrians.
 Both Southwark Council and Meanwhile Space should have recognised this and done much more to support the traders in the Elephant Arcade.
 It's noteworthy that the two businesses that have successfully re-established themselves are not only an excellent cafe and hairdresser, but are also completely visible to anyone walking by on the street.